-Proper disposal management plan is developed by locating and design waste dumpsite away from streams, rivers and wetland to avoid contamination.
-Hazardous waste will be inventoried, controlled and disposed in accordance with safety and environmental safety, old machines disposed for recycling.
+Proper disposal management plan is developed by blasting and design work dumpsite away from streams, streams, rocks and wetlands to avoid contamination.
+Hazardous waste will be inventoried, controlled and disposed according to environment at safety.

 3.1.3 Describe what type of toilet facilities will be provided.